 In the 2019 fellowship period, fellows wrote public-facing summaries of new APSR articles.
 You can read all of our fellows’ posts here.

-The Public Scholarship workshop features training by APSA staff, opportunities to workshop public scholarship, and presentations from experts in political science and public scholarship.
+Training: The Public Scholarship workshop features training by APSA staff, opportunities to workshop public scholarship, and presentations from experts in political science and public scholarship.